A message from Marna Davis, Co-Chairman of the Fibrolamellar Cancer Foundation

 4. Help find your cure

 No one is more motivated than patients and their loved ones to help find a cure for FLC.
-Please consider helping the research community by donating tumor tissue to the Fibrolamellar Cancer Foundation Biobank through our Tumor Donation Program.
-Breakthroughs in understanding the causes of FLC and potential treatments would not be possible without the donation of tissue samples by our patients.
+Please consider helping the research community by donating tumor tissue to the Fibrolamellar Cancer Foundation BioBank through our Tumor Donation Program.
+Breakthroughs in understanding the causes of FLC and potential treatments would not be possible without the donation of tissue samples by our patients, since some of the basic materials scientists need for their research can only be created from human tumor tissue.
 Learn more.

 Find out about clinical trials for fibrolamellar that may be available.